-47. The objective of the incremental entry capacity pricing methodology is to produce a range of price steps which affords Users an opportunity to reveal their requirement for entry capacity, but which also reflects the estimated investment costs anticipated to be incurred by National Grid for providing Entry Capacity beyond the obligated capacity level identified under the Licence.
+47. The objective of the incremental entry capacity pricing methodology is to produce a range of price steps which affords Users an opportunity to reveal their requirement for entry capacity, but which also reflects the estimated investment costs anticipated to be incurred by National Gridproject value for providing Entry Capacityentry capacity beyond the prevailing level of obligated entry capacity level identified under the Licence.
 The underlying cost assumptions are forward looking and are informed by present day cost estimates for pipe laying and associated activities to provide new capacity.